• Alloyed Hot rolled I beams/Ibeams GB standard/JIS standard System 1

 Yes, steel H-beams can be used for roof support.
 Steel H-beams are commonly used in construction as they offer great strength and load-bearing capabilities.
 They are often used to support the weight of roofs, as well as other structural elements in buildings.

-Q:How are steel H-beams used in building bridges?
+Q:Can steel H-beams be used in industrial buildings?

 1. Manufacturer Overview